svjack/Genshin-Impact-Character-Instruction/README_EN.md

 ### Running Results For some characters not covered by training data

-I also add some characters not trained for test (i.e. only change prompt). <br/>
+I also add 42 characters not trained for test (i.e. only change prompt). <br/>
 They are:

 <br/>